muhammadazzazy/udemate/README.md

 - [x] Prevent GUI driver from starting when no new Udemy links are available
 - [x] Fix enrollment issues in Udemy bot by checking string patterns in the current URL
 - [x] Enhance logging reliability (UTF-8 support for Windows)
-- [ ] Fix intermittent enrollment failures by implementing robust detection and clicking logic for Udemy “Enroll now” buttons
+- [x] Fix intermittent enrollment failures by implementing robust detection and clicking logic for Udemy “Enroll now” buttons
+- [ ] Provide a docker image for headless mode to facilitate deployment
 - [ ] Package Udemate and publish to PyPI

 See the [open issues](https://github.com/muhammadazzazy/udemate/issues) for a full list of proposed features (and known issues).